kathrynSS/Unlearn_and_Relearn/README.md

 ## Overview

-This project implements a framework for simulating novice student behavior in LLMs through a three-stage pipeline:

 This project implements a framework for simulating novice student behavior in LLMs through three stages: Stage 1.
 Machine Unlearning, Stage 2.
 Machine Relearning, and Stage 3.
 Teachable-Agent Interaction.

 <p align="center">